Modern Slavery Act Statement

 IPG is one of the world’s largest organisations of advertising and marketing services companies.
 Its ultimate parent company, The Interpublic Group of Companies, Inc., is listed on the New York Stock Exchange.

-As a global organisation, IPG's suppliers worldwide include, without limitation, production and design companies, IT and communications services, including software and hardware suppliers, property, office cleaning, office supplies and equipment and facilities management services, such as road transportation, airlines and train companies, merchandise suplliers, professional services such as auditors, actuaries, tax advisors, legal advisors, insurers, banks and talent and recruitment agencies.
+As a global organisation, IPG’s suppliers worldwide include, without limitation, production and design companies, IT and communications services ,including software and hardware suppliers, property, office cleaning, office supplies and equipment and facilities management services, including energy suppliers, waste management services, couriers, transportation services, such as road transportation, airlines and train companies, merchandise suppliers, and hospitality service suppliers including hotel conference or venue providers, catering suppliers, professional services such as auditors, actuaries, tax advisors, legal advisors, insurers, banks and talent and recruitment agencies.

-Doing business in an ethical and responsible manner is already enshrined within IPG's policies and procedures an in particular those referred to below help to ensure that Slavery and Human Trafficking dows not occur within IPG or its supply chains.
-These policies are available on IPG's public website www.interpublic.com.
+Doing business in an ethical and responsible manner is already enshrined within IPG’s policies and procedures and in particular, those referred to below help to ensure that Slavery and Human Trafficking do not occur within IPG or its supply chains.
+These policies are available on IPG’s public website www.interpublic.com.

 - IPG Code of Conduct

 IPG companies in the United Kingdom have legal obligations under the Modern Slavery Act 2015.
-In addition, globallt the IPG Supplier Code of Conduct requires use of voluntary labour only and prohibits Slaver and Humand Trafficking.
+In addition, globally the IPG Supplier Code of Conduct requires use of voluntary labour only and prohibits Slavery and Human Trafficking.
 IPG communicates the policy to relevant management and employees worldwide.